moral-g/mxcaslib/README.md

 # mxcaslib
-Maxima Computer Algebra System as a C/C++ Library
+The Maxima Computer Algebra System Programming Language Re-written from Lisp to a C/C++ library, for Windows, Linux, MacOS, and *BSD